evkx/evkx.github.io/content/models/kgm/torres/torres_evx/_index.md

 ### Driving Automation

+The KGM Torres EVX offers [driving automation on level 1](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

-With the   level 2 system, you get the following driving automation features.
+With the   level 1 system, you get the following driving automation features.
 - [**Adaptive Cruise control**](../../../../technology/driverassistance/adaptivecruisecontrol/)

 ### Sensors & Cameras